jeremyrsmith/scalaplotlib/README.md

-# scalaplot
+# scalaplotlib

-Scalaplot is a small, type-oriented library for creating plots.
+ScalaPlotLib is a small, type-oriented library for creating plots.
 It wraps [JFreeChart](http://www.jfree.org/jfreechart/) in a (hopefully) nice API.
 It's intended for easily creating decent plots in REPL and notebook environments, and supports [Apache Spark](https://spark.apache.org) out-of-the-box (don't worry - it's a `provided` dependency, so if you don't use it, it won't affect you!)